 Nature of business-Aprea Therapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company focused on precision oncology through synthetic lethality.
 The Company began principal operations in 2006 and is headquartered in Doylestown, Pennsylvania.
 Prior to the acquisition of Atrin Pharmaceuticals Inc. ("Atrin") in May 2022, the Company was engaged in the clinical development of cancer therapeutics that reactivate the mutant p53 tumor suppressor protein.
 In December 2020, the Company announced that its pivotal Phase 3 myelodysplastic syndromes trial failed to meet its predefined primary endpoint of complete remission (CR) rate.
 Given these results, FDA feedback and the costs of continuing the APR-246 development program, the Company shifted focus of its activities to the assets acquired in the May 2022 acquisition of Atrin.
-The Company's lead product candidate, ATRN-119, is a macrocyclic ATR inhibitor currently in a human clinical study for solid tumor indications.
+The Company's two clinical programs are a novel oral macrocyclic ATR inhibitor, ATRN-119, and our next-generation oral inhibitor of the WEE1 kinase, APR-1051.
+Both programs are the cornerstones of our pipeline of synthetic lethality-based cancer therapeutics and were internally discovered, developed, and evaluated by our dedicated team of chemists, scientists, and clinicians.